anantSinghCross/boston-housing-price-prediction/README.md

 * *api.py* loads the saved model and sends back the prediction in the Jinja variable (present in the HTML file).

 ***

+#### Note

+For those who're having any doubts about any aspect of this project, it's literally all over the internet you just need to google it.
+Since it was one of my first machine learning projects I had a really hard time gathering info about deploying the model.
+So I thought why not just clump all this info at one place and help some growing minds!